Holiday Break: "The Grim Reaper" - Nate Boone Craft

 Boone then said that he and Jeram knew where Jesse was, and to prove themselves, they would either bring Jesse back to Charlie or they would get Charlie the money that he was rightfully owed for the stolen drugs.

 So, acting on Charlie's orders, Boone and Jeram went down to Bluebird and confronted Jesse.
+We went down the street, and sure enough, Jesse was down

 at uh

+Bluebird.
 He was down there at Bluebird, and uh, we walked up to him.

 He finally realized who we was.